Anomalous couplings in Higgs-boson pair production at approximate NNLO QCD: Phenomenological results and coupling coefficients

 In order to obtain a parametrisation of the \nnloapp{} total cross section as a function of the anomalous couplings, we perform a non-linear fit of the $a_i$ coefficients in Eq.~(\ref{eq:AcoeffsNNLO}).
 The fit is carried out with the software {\sc Mathematica}, and is based on the values of the \nnloapp{} cross section computed for 43 different points in the EFT parameter space.
 The list of the points is shown in Appendix~\ref{sec:appendix}.
 We repeat the fit for the three scale choices of $\mu_R$ and $\mu_F$ described in the previous section.
 The result of the fits is shown in Table~\ref{tab:NNLOfitAllScales}.

 We perform an inverse-variance weighted fit, using the uncertainty of the \nnloapp{} cross sections.
-This uncertainty is dominated by the statistical uncertainty associated with the determination of the top-mass-dependent two-loop virtual corrections, which are calculated numerically from a finite number of 6715 phase space points, while the numerical uncertainties from the Monte Carlo integration are considerably smaller.
-Because the phase space points were originally generated to populate the $m_{hh}$ distribution for SM values of the couplings, the phase space cover is sub-optimal in regions where the differential cross section is much larger than in the SM case.
+This uncertainty is dominated by the statistical uncertainty associated with the determination of the top-mass-dependent two-loop virtual corrections, which are calculated numerically from a finite number of 6715 phase-space points, while the numerical uncertainties from the Monte Carlo integration are considerably smaller.
+Because the phase-space points were originally generated to populate the $m_{hh}$ distribution for SM values of the couplings, the phase-space cover is suboptimal in regions where the differential cross section is much larger than in the SM case.
 In order to estimate this uncertainty, we propagate the statistical uncertainty stemming from the virtual contribution to the total differential cross section in $m_{hh}$, for all of the 43 EFT points used in the fit, see Tables~\ref{tab:fitPoints1} and~\ref{tab:fitPoints2}.
+Further details about the choice of the EFT points are given in Appendix \ref{sec:appendix}.

 This uncertainty of the NLO contribution is $\leq 2\%$ in all bins, except in the first $m_{hh}$ bin.
 There it can reach $\sim 20\%$ for a few points, and is otherwise around $4-12\%$ for most points.
 Thus the uncertainty on the total cross section is typically at the percent level for the majority of the points used in the fit.
 If larger uncertainties are found for some points in the EFT parameter space they feature either: \begin{itemize} \item large numerical cancellations between different contributions at NLO, \item an enhancement of the low-$m_{hh}$ region (and to a lesser extent of the tail for benchmark points with non-zero values of $\cg$ and $\cgg$).
 These regions, being suppressed in the SM case, are less densely populated by the numerical grid used to compute the NLO virtual corrections, \item or a proportionally large contribution from the virtual corrections to the total cross section. \end{itemize}